The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

-The point-sources X-ray flux limit of eFEDS; $\sim 6.5\times 10^{-15}$ erg s$^{-1}$ cm$^{-2}$ in the 0.5--2 keV band \citep{Brunner2021arXiv210614517B} corresponds, at the redshift of the GAMA sources we are interested in, to a rest-frame luminosity between about 5$\times 10^{40}$ and 2$\times 10^{42}$ erg s$^{-1}$.
-Removing photons around all detected point-like X-ray sources that are matched to a GAMA galaxy (M1 mask) thus removes all the bright AGN from the sample.
-However, within the GAMA galaxy catalogues, a fraction of galaxies are expected to host faint AGN, which remain undetected given the eROSITA/eFEDS flux limit.
-Aird et al. (in preparation) study the point source emission emerging from GAMA galaxy stacks (as a function of stellar mass and redshift) to determine the faint end of the AGN X-ray luminosity function.
-They measure and model the average luminosity and the fraction of galaxies hosting an X-ray AGN.
+The point-source X-ray flux limit of eFEDS, of namely $\sim 6.5\times 10^{-15}$ erg s$^{-1}$ cm$^{-2}$ in the 0.5--2 keV band \citep{Brunner2021arXiv210614517B}, corresponds to a rest-frame luminosity of between about 5$\times 10^{40}$ and 2$\times 10^{42}$ erg s$^{-1}$ at the redshift of the GAMA sources we are interested in. {We therefore detect essentially all X-ray-bright AGN among GAMA galaxies; removing photons around all detected point-like X-ray sources (M1 mask) therefore removes the contamination from all the bright AGN from the sample.} However, within the GAMA galaxy catalogs, a fraction of galaxies are expected to host fainter AGN, which remain undetected given the eROSITA/eFEDS flux limit.
+Aird et al. (in preparation) study the point-source emission emerging from GAMA galaxy stacks (as a function of stellar mass and redshift) to determine the faint end of the AGN X-ray luminosity function.
+These authors measure and model the average luminosity and the fraction of galaxies hosting an X-ray AGN.
 For a stellar mass ($\log_{10}(M^*/[M_\odot])$) of 9.75 (10.75, 11.75), they find an average luminosity of $\log_{10}(L_X/{\rm[erg\; s^{-1}]}) \approx$ 40, (41, 42) and an occupation fraction of 0.1\% (1\%, 10\%).
+We further discuss AGN contamination and compare these figures with our observations in Sect. \ref{subsubsec:agn_cont_discussion}.